fuadsaud/fuadsaud.github.io/resume.md

 and on the maintenance of existing projects.
 I learned tons of things during this period, and it was essential for my professional base.

+The stack here was mainly Ruby, JS, Resque, MongoDB and UNIX.

 ### Action Automação Ltda. ([www.cali.com.br](http://www.cali.com.br))
 #### Support Assistant and Software Developer
 Cali is small company developing softwares for automation and